 If your budget won’t stretch to the Black edition, or you don’t need that much tech, the cheaper GoPro HERO 7 Silver edition offers plenty of great features with only a handful of compromises.
 Stabilised 4K/30fps footage looks fantastic and gives you plenty of angles to work with in your edits.
 With a top frame rate of 60fps (at 1440p), slo-mo isn't the Silver’s strongest suit, so you’ll need to stump up for a Black model if that’s a deal-breaker.

 The HERO 7 White edition is an absolute game-changer at the budget end of the action camera spectrum.
-For two years running, this nifty GoPro bagged the Best Budget Action Camera prize at the T3 Awards, and with good reason.
+In 2019 and 2020 this nifty GoPro bagged the Best Budget Action Camera prize at the T3 Awards, and with good reason.
 Very little outlay bags you best GoPro pedigree, still-unrivalled waterproofing (10m, same as the latest flagship) and rugged build, plus voice control and a slick 2-inch touchscreen.
 Oh, and compatibility with GoPro's killer range of mounts.
-If you’re a weekend adrenaline junkie, or you simply want to film yourself taking the dog for a walk, this is the ideal, no-frills action camera to chuck in your backpack.

 There's no 4K video here, but the top 1440p/60fps resolution and 10MP stills should deliver all the quality, stabilised video and photos you need to load your channels with cool edits and galleries.
 And if the thought of detailed video editing turns your stomach, QuikStories within GoPro’s Quick app makes it a doddle to create fun edits from your clips.